peanudge/TddProject/docs/README.md

-# slack message when merge
+# Notification slack message when merge

 ```yaml
 on: